reymon359/how-to-live/docs/Research to understand better/index.md

 When you don't understand something fully, research it.

 Understand something properly before starting to interact with it.

-For example, read the documentation of a gadget before starting to use it.
+For example, read the documentation of an item before starting to use it.
 Or research about a country's culture and traditions before traveling to it.

 Nowadays, we can easily access a lot of information thanks to the internet.
 Take advantage of this and don't hesitate to look for information to understand something better.

-It is easier to remain in the comfort zone and just knows enough to keep going.
+Be curious.
+It is easier to remain in the comfort zone and just know enough to keep going.
 Step outside that comfort zone and research.
-Be curious.

-If you are in a conversation and struggle to understand something, ask questions or research about the topic on the internet.
+If you are in a conversation and struggle to understand something, ask questions.

 When you don't have time to research something, note it down to do it later.